Looking for information about your firm's panel status?

 my firm’s membership of the

-Britannia conveyancing panel was terminated but was reinstated on appeal, do I need to include this information on my CQS application?
+Britannia conveyancing panel was suspended but was reinstated on appeal, do I need to include these details on my CQS application?

 We would recommend that you provide details of the date of removal, information on the reason for